yonasBSD/nerdlog/README.md

 Originally hacked together in 2022 to replace painfully slow Splunk setups.
 Revisited in 2025 to clean it up to a certain extent, and open source it.

-Tested on various Linux distros, FreeBSD and Windows (only the client app can run on Windows though, we can't get logs from Windows hosts).
-Should work on MacOS too, however I didn't test it myself (let me know if you did).
+Tested on various Linux distros, FreeBSD, MacOS and Windows (only the client app can run on Windows though, we can't get logs from Windows hosts).

 It's still kinda in a proof-of-concept stage though.
 Implemented as fast as possible, spaghetti code abounds, could be covered with more tests, more